Help

 Audio and Midi data Snapshots

-There are two ways to create a snaphot:
+There are two ways to create a snapshot:

-• Using shortcut: Ctr-Shift-S (as all shorcuts, this shorcuts can be assigned to another key sequence or midi learn)
+• Using shortcut: Ctrl-Shift-S (as all shortcuts, this shortcut can be assigned to another key sequence or MIDI learn)

 To load a Snapshot: